 Performance Improvement and Data [DHS 118.10]

-Membership will consist of a minimum of 5 and maximum of 9 members
+Membership will consist of a minimum of 5

-Membership must include: a surgeon involved in trauma care, an emergency department physician, an EMS representative, an EMS medical director, a person who coordinates a trauma program or PI process in a trauma facility, and other trauma care and prevention professionals the NCRTAC determines appropriate.
+Membership should include: a surgeon involved in trauma care, an emergency department physician, an EMS representative, an EMS medical director, a person who coordinates a trauma program or PI process in a trauma facility, and other trauma care and prevention professionals the NCRTAC determines appropriate.

+The committee may conduct confidential review of data and cases as provided in Wisconsin Statutes 146.37, 146.38 and 256.25(3)

 Members will sign a confidentiality agreement at their first meeting of the committee.